informatrixx/video-ffmpeg-php-frontend/README.md

 ## To-Do...
 #### ...a lot
 At the moment the early development goal is to make a running application that can do basic conversion to my favours (HEVC -> software encode | AAC with loudnorm filters).

-### ...converting queue-manager PHP script into a standalone executable, probably C++?
+#### ...converting queue-manager PHP script into a standalone executable, probably C++?
+Right now the queue-manager is a standard PHP script, that needs to be executed by PHP-cli.
+Maybe sooner or later I'll compile a executable...

 ### ...(possible) Next steps
 - Multiple language support